RayneDuarte/EAC/EAC/HUFF/readme.md

 EA Compression Tool by Raynê Games

-Tool to compress/decompress the files with JDLZ and HUFF compression used in many EA games.
-The tool supports compress files to JDLZ and also HUFF.
+Tool to compress/decompress the files with JDLZ, HUFF, REFPACK and BTREE compression used in many EA games.
+The tool supports compress files to JDLZ, HUFF, REFPACK and BTREE.
 The HUFF reach a compression ratio better than JDLZ.

 Example of usage to decompress a file: ea_compression_tool.exe -d infile outfile